-If they are, it will be the role of the Headteacher in conjunction with the safeguarding lead within each academy to identify whether a child or adult protection referral needs to be made.
+If they are, it will be the role of the Headteacher to identify whether a child or adult protection referral needs to be made.
+This should be done initially through a discussion with either the appropriate Safeguarding team.

-6.0 INFORMAL PROCEDURE - RAISING A COMPLAINT
+INFORMAL PROCEDURE - RAISING A COMPLAINT

 Members of staff are encouraged to use the informal procedure to resolve complaints of harassment and bullying, wherever possible.
 The informal route creates an opportunity to resolve problems swiftly and confidentially without the formality of an official procedure and investigation.
-It allows the parties concerned the space to work out any potential misunderstandings about behaviour, and reduces the risk of problems escalating.
+It allows the parties concerned the space to work out any potential misunderstandings about behaviour and reduces the risk of problems escalating.